AdobeDocs/experience-manager-65.en/help/forms/developing/converting-file-formats-pdf.md

 1. Opening the Print dialog box by selecting File &gt; Print
 1. Ensuring that the Print dialog box appears

-AppMon uses standard Win32 APIs to interact with third-party applications in order to transfer UI events such as key-strokes and mouse clicks, which is useful to control these applications to produce PDF files from them.
+AppMon uses standard Win32 APIs to interact with third-party applications to transfer UI events such as key-strokes and mouse clicks, which is useful to control these applications to produce PDF files from them.

 Due to a limitation with these Win32 APIs, AppMon is not able to dispatch these UI events to some specific kinds of windows, such as floating menu-bars (found in some applications such as TextPad), and certain kind of dialogs whose contents cannot be retrieved using the Win32 APIs.